Breadcrumb

 Service and Community Engagement

 Service learning is a significant aspect of Episcopal education.
-Even at the preschool level, children may participate in age-appropriate service activities, fostering a sense of community engagement and responsibility.
+Students may participate in age-appropriate service activities, fostering a sense of community engagement and responsibility.

 Social-Emotional Learning